make-03/SunsetWebinterfaceMiddleware/CHANGELIST.md

 ---

 ## List of features to potentially implement/create in the future:
-* user docker and deploy this application inside a docker container
+* use docker and deploy this application inside a docker container
 * add feature to notify users when they have to wait in queue for the calculation or when their calculation starts after being placed in the queue
 * add more unit tests
 * improve code structure